Yes, we are sexual animals. And from time to time I imagine doing the dating thing with more of a “hookup” mentality. It won’t work.

-I was writing about trying to find a next relationship while getting my sexual needs met with another woman.
+I was writing about trying to find the next relationship while getting my sexual needs met with another woman.
 That equation was all wrong.
 My entire soul was mixed up.
 I was getting certain needs met, but somehow, something beautiful had become something sort of hollow and meaningless.
 It wasn’t that we didn’t still get off on each other, it was the idea that there was no future in the process.
-The memories we were building we more like masturbation fantasies rather than meaningful connections.
+The memories we were building were more like masturbation fantasies rather than meaningful connections.
 Something had to give.

 I had three other women in my orbit who I was engaged in conversations with.
 Two via online dating and one via Facebook with an old high school friend.
 And my FWB.
-In my mind I was keeping my options open until one of the women stood up and demanded my attention.
+In my mind, I was keeping my options open until one of the women stood up and demanded my attention.
 I was ready to stand in for someone who was ready for a relationship.
 And I was still a hungry and selfish man.

 My plan was to give each of these relationships time to show up or ship out.
 I would stay in “research mode” until a winner was uncovered.